-The Independent Police Complaints Commission (IPCC) oversees the whole of the police complaints system and makes its decisions independently of the police, government and complainants.
+The Independent Office for Police Conduct (IOPC) oversees the whole of the police complaints system and makes its decisions independently of the police, government and complainants.

-Police forces deal directly with most complaints against their officers, staff and contractors, while the IPCC investigates the most serious complaints, incidents and allegations of misconduct.
+Police forces deal directly with most complaints against their officers, staff and contractors, while the IOPC investigates the most serious complaints, incidents and allegations of misconduct.

-Complaints should be made to the relevant Police Force as any material sent to the IPCC will be forwarded to the appropriate policing area to consider in the first instance.
+Complaints should be made to the relevant Police Force as any material sent to the IOPC will be forwarded to the appropriate policing area to consider in the first instance.

-Further information can be found about the IPCC on the IPCC website.
+Further information can be found on the IOPC website.